madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ---
-title: The essence of Datalog
+title: The Essence of Datalog
 postType: Technical
 inWhich: we implement a simple Datalog engine in not many lines of Haskell and discuss its semantics.